-1.3.
+1.5.
 Regulation of bile acid metabolomics

 The potential toxicity of bile acids requires precise control of their concentrations and total content in the organism.
-This is accomplished by a negative feedback mechanism which is triggered when bile acids accumulate beyond physiologic levels, typically during cholestasis.
-In this circumstance bile acids bind to the FXR nuclear receptor and modulate expression of target genes.
-Other nuclear receptors such as PXR, CAR, and VDR contribute to regulation of bile acid metabolism with less significant role than FXR, but still may be attractive therapeutic targets.
-Interestingly, the overall adaptive response is similar whatever the initial cause of cholestasis.
-In the liver, cumulating bile acids suppress the expression of their synthetic enzymes and uptake transporters, and induce expression of efflux transporter is reduced while efflux OST α/β is increased.
-However, adaptive anti cholestatic response can be modulated by numerous factors including excess of bile acids such as CDCA which repress bile acid synthesis in the liver by activation of macrophages (Kupffer cells) with release of proinflammatory cytokines (tumor necrosis factor- α , and interleukin- β 1) and hepatic stellate cells with secretion of growth factors (transforming growth factor β) (Li et al., 2006; Li et al.,
+This is accomplished by a negative feedback mechanism triggered when bile acids accumulate beyond physiologic levels, typically during cholestasis.
+In this circumstance, bile acids bind to the FXR nuclear receptor and modulate the expression of target genes.
+Other nuclear receptors such as PXR, CAR, and VDR contribute to the regulation of bile acid metabolism with a less significant role than FXR, but still may be an attractive therapeutic target.
+Interestingly, the overall adaptive response is similar, whatever is the initial cause of cholestasis.
+In the liver, cumulating bile acids suppress the expression of their synthetic enzymes and uptake transporters, and induce the expression of efflux transporters on basolateral and canalicular membranes.
+In the intestine, the expression of the ASBT transporter is reduced while efflux OST $\alpha/\beta$ is increased.
+However, adaptive anticholestatic response can be modulated by numerous factors given by the pathophysiology of the disease or the drug used for the therapy.
+The essential mechanisms are as follows.